Taff3r/AdaptationFinder/AdaptationFinder/README.md

 ## [RemoteDataService](./src/app/remote-data.service.ts)

 This service is used to fetch information from open movie database and open library database APIs.
-The results is filtered after relevance and validity (no duplicates or results with undefined properties).
-Remaining objects are then reconstructed to contain only relevant information.
+The results is reconstructed to contain only relevant information and then filtered after relevance and validity (no duplicates or results with undefined properties).

 *This service should be used by the components responsible of searching for movies and/or books from the before mentioned APIs.*